 Just take a breath.
 Figure out what the next point is, and continue your presentation.

-PRESENTATION SKILLS & PUBLIC SPEAKING COURSE
+JOIN MY PUBLIC SPEAKING COURSE

 2. When you’re about to fill in some space

 When we’re searching for the right words we often bust out the filler words as we think.

 Trouble is, it damages your credibility.

 The audience can begin to feel you are not knowledgeable about your topic.
 They can stop listening to you.
 They can even lose trust in you completely.

 Next time you’re about to spit out a filler word, stop.
 Replace it with a pause and you’ll maintain a more confident demeanor and keep your credibility.

 3. When you’ve made a mistake